 NSX Identity Firewall configuration requires that NSX Manager be deployed and registered with vCenter.
 The NSX Manager appliance is deployed from OVA via vCenter and takes about 30 minutes to complete deployment and registration to vCenter.
 For details on installing NSX Manager, read Install the NSX Manager Virtual Appliance.

 Requirements for VMware NSX Identity Firewall are:

-- AD account to join the domain (this user must be able to access the directory tree structure)
+AD account to query the domain (this user must be able to access the entire directory tree structure)

 **In NSX-v, controllers and networking components are not required